-The clinical program affiliates for the major in medical technology is accredited by the National Accreditation Agency for Clinical Life Sciences.
+The clinical program affiliates for the major in medical technology are accredited by the National Accrediting Agency for Clinical Laboratory Sciences.

 The Department of Journalism is accredited by the Accrediting Council on Education in Journalism and Mass Communications.
 The public relations programs are Certification in Education for Public Relations (CEPR) accredited by the Public Relations Society of America.

 The associate degree program in radiography is accredited by the Joint Review Committee on Education in Radiologic Technology.

 The Center for Medical Education is accredited as a part of the Indiana University School of Medicine by the Liaison Committee on Medical Education, Association of American Medical Colleges.

 The Legal Studies program offered through the political science department is approved by the American Bar Association.

 The Department of Social Work is accredited by the Commission on Standards and Accreditation of the Council on Social Work Education.

 The Counseling Center is accredited by the International Association of Counseling Services, and its internship training program is accredited by the American Psychological Association.